callstackincubator/react-native-fast-io/README.md

 ### Usage

-This library implements the [WebSocket Web API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).
-If you've used WebSockets in the browser, you'll feel right at home:
+This library implements the [WebSocket Web API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) and is meant to be a drop-in replacement for React Native's WebSocket implementation.

 ```ts
 // Create a new WebSocket instance